magomimmo/modern-cljs/doc/tutorial-18.md

 immediately after the start of the nREPL session.

-After having required the `cljs.repl.browser` and the `cemerick.piggieback` namespaces, we defined the `broswer-repl` function which wraps the already discussed creation of a bREPL client session ready to connect with the waiting server counterpart living in the browser.
+After having required the `cljs.repl.browser` and the `cemerick.piggieback` namespaces, we defined the `browser-repl` function which wraps the already discussed creation of a bREPL client session ready to connect with the waiting server counterpart living in the browser.

-If you did not quit the previous bREPL session, do it now, relaunch it and call the `browser-repl` function we defined above in the `:injections` option of [Leiningen][5]
+If you did not quit the previous bREPL session, do so now, relaunch it and call the `browser-repl` function we defined above in the `:injections` option of [Leiningen][5]